 For today’s Tay’s Tip, I share how I utilize PowerPoint’s Change Picture command to hack my design process when making a game for my classroom.
-Feel free to watch the video or read the blog post below.

 The Change Picture Command